Geo-Social Group Queries with Minimum Acquaintance Constraint: Update of SaR-trees

 \subsection{Lazy Update in SaR-trees}

 An update from user $v\in G$ means either her location changes from $p_v$ to $p'_v$ or her social relation $N_G(v)$ changes.
-We establish the following two rules on updating CBRs due to location and social updates, respectively.
+However, not all changes lead to the update of CBRs.
+The following two rules show the location and social conditions on which CBRs might need updates.